-The IP Administrator Assistant is an entry-level position providing basic overflow IP practice support while gaining a base knowledge of Intellectual Property.
+The IP Administrator Assistant is an entry-level position providing clerical and basic overflow IP practice support while in training.

 - Drafts basic correspondence for reporting to clients.

-- Organizes and maintains paper and electronic files relating to clients’ intellectual property or litigation in accordance with firm policy and procedure.
+- Organizes and maintains paper and electronic files relating to clients’ intellectual property in accordance with firm policy and procedure.

 - Assists with practitioner time entry.